KofiAnaan0/FeatureEngineering/README.md

    ![offpeak](assets/dummy.JPG)

-4. **Transforming Boolean data:**
+3. **Transforming Boolean data:**

    has_gas
-   We simply want to transform this column from being categorical to being a binary flag
+   Transforming columns from being categorical to being a binary flag

    ```python
    df['has_gas'] = df['has_gas'].replace(['t', 'f'], [1, 0])